-First look at the impact of a tie on the ability of rivals to compete in the tied market.
-Clearly, a tie tends to hurt rivals; the question is "how much?"
-It is impossible to define precisely the notion of reduction in competition.
-In practice, the impact may range from little impact on the ability of rivals to compete to total exclusion of competitors, with various intermediate degrees of reduction in competition.
-At best, we can list factors that amplify or reduce the impact of a tie.
+Let us first look at the impact of a tie on the ability of rivals to compete in the tied market.
+Clearly, a tie tends to hurt rivals; the question is "how much"?
+Needless to say, it is impossible to define precisely the notion of "reduction in competition".
+In practice, the impact may range from "little impact on the ability of rivals to compete" to "total exclusion of competitors", with various intermediate degrees of reduction in competition.
+At best can we list factors that amplify or reduce the impact of a tie.